The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Introduction

 Thus, we may view $[M]_{\mathbb{L}}$ as an integral refinement of the $L$-class of $M$.
 The identity $\alpha [M]_{\mathbb{L}} = \sigma^\ast (M)$ may then be interpreted as a non-simply connected generalization of the Hirzebruch signature formula.
 These facts show that the $\syml$-homology fundamental class is much more powerful than $\sigma^* (M)$.
 For example, there exist infinitely many manifolds $M_i, i=1,2,\ldots,$ in the homotopy type of $S^2 \times S^4,$ distinguished by the first Pontrjagin class of their tangent bundle $p_1 (TM_i)\in H^4 (S^2 \times S^4)\cong \intg,$ namely $p_1 (TM_i) = Ki,$ $K$ a fixed nonzero integer.
 On the other hand, $\sigma^* (M_i) = \sigma^* (S^2 \times S^4)=0 \in L^6 (\intg [\pi_1 (S^2 \times S^4)])=L^6 (\intg)=0$.\\

 We return to singular spaces.
 A Witt space is a piecewise linear pseudomanifold such that the middle dimensional, lower middle perversity rational intersection homology of even-dimensional links vanishes, \cite{siegel}.
-The symmetric signature $\sigma^* (X)\in L^n (\rat [G])$ and the $\syml$-homology fundamental class $[X]_{\mathbb{L}} \in (\syml (\rat))_n (X)$ of an oriented Witt space $X^n$ appeared first in the work of Cappell, Shaneson and Weinberger, see \cite{csw} and \cite{Wein}, though a detailed construction is not provided there.\\
+The symmetric signature $\sigma^* (X)\in L^n (\rat [G])$ and the $\syml$-homology fundamental class $[X]_{\mathbb{L}} \in (\syml (\rat))_n (X)$ of an oriented Witt space $X^n$ appeared first in the work of Cappell, Shaneson and Weinberger, see \cite{csw} and \cite{Wein}, though a detailed construction is not provided there.
+Regarding the relation between $\syml (\intg)$ and $\syml (\rat)$, the functor $\operatorname{ad}_{\operatorname{sym}},$ described in \cite{LM}, from the category of rings with involution to the category of ad theories associates to the localization map $\intg \to \rat$ a morphism $\ad^\intg \to \ad^\rat$ of the associated symmetric Poincar\'e ad theories, which in turn induces a map of Quinn spectra $\syml (\intg)\to \syml (\rat)$.
+On homotopy groups, this fits into Ranicki's localization sequence